 Patients that take such combinations may develop confusion, high blood pressure, tremor, hyperactivity, coma, and death.
 Patients may develop similar reactions if they combine SSRIs or SNRIs with other drugs that increase serotonin in the brain.

-Combining SSRIs or SNRIs with warfarin, aspirin, nonsteroidal anti-inflammatory drugs (for ex-ample ibuprofen (Motrin, Advil) or other drugs that affect bleeding may increase the likelihood of patients developing upper gastrointestinal bleeding when these drugs are used for the treatment of anxiety or other health conditions.
+Combining SSRIs or SNRIs with warfarin, aspirin, nonsteroidal anti-inflammatory drugs (for example ibuprofen (Motrin, Advil) or other drugs that affect bleeding may increase the likelihood of patients developing upper gastrointestinal bleeding when these drugs are used for the treatment of anxiety or other health conditions.

 Other drug interactions with anxiolytics

-- Combining benzodiazepines with alcohol or medications (for example, barbiturates, narcotics, other sedatives) that also suppress brain activity increases the chance of patients becoming sedated.
+- Combining benzodiazepines with alcohol or medications (for example, barbiturates, narcotics, and other sedatives) that also suppress brain activity increases the chance of patients becoming sedated.

 - Carbamazepine (Tegretol, Tegretol XR, Equetro, Carbatrol) and rifampin reduce the blood levels of some benzodiazepines and this may reduce the effect of affected benzodiazepines when they are used for the treatment of anxiety or other health conditions.

-- Buspirone also interacts with MAOI class of antidepressants.
+- Buspirone also interacts with the MAOI class of antidepressants.
 Combining buspirone with warfarin (Coumadin), a blood thinner, may increase the effects of warfarin and increase the risk of bleeding in patients.
 Grapefruit juice increases the amount of buspirone in the blood of patients, possibly leading to side effects.

 - Alcohol and drugs that cause sedation may increase the sedative effects of pregabalin.